Skip to content

 Day 9: Hakodate

-The shinkansen takes us to Japan’s northern island of Hokkaido via an underwater sea tunnel, an impressive feat of engineering.
-We disembark at Hakodate, a historic port city with a distinctly European feel.
+This time, the shinkansen takes you to Japan’s northern island of Hokkaido via the underwater sea tunnel, 53.9 km long and 100 m deep under the sea bed - an impressive feat of engineering.
+You disembark at Hakodate, a historic port city with a distinctly European feel.
 The city was one of Japan’s foreign trade ports allowed to engage with Russian and other foreign traders during Japan’s self-imposed period of seclusion and that legacy is still apparent today.

-We tour unique Goryo-kaku Park, a fascinating western-style fortress built in the shape of a star to defend Hokkaido against western powers in the mid 19th century.
-Come evening, we head up Mount Hakodate to enjoy the stunning panoramic view of the harbour lit-up at night, one of Japan’s best!
-Hakodate is also known for its excellent cuisine and we enjoy a delicious kaiseki meal at one of its local eateries.
+You tour the unique Goryokaku Park, a fascinating Western-style fortress, built in the mid-19th century in the shape of a star, to defend Hokkaido against Western powers.
+Come evening, you head up Mount Hakodate to enjoy the stunning panoramic view of the harbour, lit up at night, one of Japan’s best views!
+Hakodate is also known for its excellent cuisine and you enjoy a delicious meal at one of its local eateries.

 Breakfast, Dinner